-28. Applicants assert that the rights of an insurance company or a State insurance regulator to disregard the voting instructions of owners of Variable Contracts is not inconsistent with either mixed funding or shared funding.
-The National Association of Insurance Commissioners Variable Life Insurance Model Regulation (the "NAIC Model Regulation") suggests that it is unlikely that insurance regulators would find an underlying fund's investment policy, investment adviser or principal underwriter objectionable for one type of Variable Contract but not another type.
-The NAIC Model Regulation has long permitted the use of a single underlying fund for different separate accounts.
-Moreover, Article VI, Section 3 of the NAIC Model Regulation has been amended to remove a previous prohibition on one separate account investing in another separate account.
-Lastly, the NAIC Model Regulation does not distinguish between scheduled premium and flexible premium variable life insurance contracts.
-The NAIC Model Regulation, therefore, reflects the NAIC's apparent confidence that such combined funding is appropriate and that State insurance regulators can adequately protect the interests of owners of all variable contracts.
+14. Applicants assert that the rights of an insurance company or a state insurance regulator to disregard the voting instructions of owners of Variable Contracts is not inconsistent with either mixed funding or shared funding.
+Applicants argue that the National Association of Insurance Commissioners Variable Life Insurance Model Regulation (the "NAIC Model Regulation") suggests that it is unlikely that insurance regulators would find an underlying fund's investment policy, investment adviser or principal underwriter objectionable for one type of Variable Contract but not another type.